Wild Women

 Logistics

-We will begin our adventure with meeting locally at 10am in Portland (address will be emailed upon registration).
+We will begin our adventure with meeting at the farm I live on at 10am just outside of Silverton, OR (address will be emailed upon registration).

-We will have one stop in Salem for any last minute purchases before we head to the trailhead .
+We will have one stop for any last minute purchases before we head to the trailhead .

 Trailhead: Duffy Lake Trailhead